Changissnz/selfinterest/README.md

 that can be understood purely in terms of external and perceptible effects.
 And so long as self-interest is pre-occupied, and content with that way of existing in its host, motivation need not be observed except out of question by an other.

+## More on philosophies of self-interest #64

+The relation between self-interest and information is indeed complicated.
+This complication is a consequence of self-interest having to be economical to its not being self-contained.